 Amish Country is the perfect place for a romantic getaway, too.
 Most accommodations are set up for couples.
 Visitors will have no problem finding something for every budget.

-If you’re trying to stay somewhere that is convenient to shopping and attractions, I highly recommend staying in Berlin or Walnut Creek.
+If you’re trying to stay somewhere that is convenient to shopping and attractions, I recommend staying in Berlin or Walnut Creek.
 However, the Millersburg area is nice for a weekend stay because most things in Berlin & Walnut Creek are closed on Sundays.
 (Visiting on the weekend?
 Check out my list of things to do on a Sunday).

-The best time to visit Amish Country, Ohio
+The best season to visit Amish Country, Ohio

 June through September are also busy months in Amish Country.
 The weather is typically warm and pleasant, but sometimes July and August can be hot and muggy!
 However, July is a good time to watch Amish farmers baling hay.